Topics Map > Assessment & Feedback

 Engaging and Measuring Student Knowledge With Video Content

 These days, students are engaging in more video content as part of their courses.
 It is important for instructors to know not only whether students are watching content, but to understand ways they can deliver content in ways that engage students and know how well students are learning the content presented in these videos.
-This document will provide recommended solutions and approaches you can use as you deliver video content to students.|
+This document will provide recommended solutions and approaches you can use as you deliver video content to students.

 Length of Video Content

 The first major barrier to overcome with regard to getting students to watch video content and ensure they learn from it has to do with the length of videos.
 Several articles have studied the ideal length of a video.
 The ideal length of engagement drew from several factors including cognitive load, attention span, learning outcomes, and student preferences.
 The research generally confirms the recommendation based on the Danforth, Schumacher, & Ma article that found students' preference is for video content limited to 4-6 minutes (Danforth, Schumacher, & Ma, 2012).
 Guo, Kim, and Rubin confirmed that video length is the most significant indicator of student engagement, with the highest level of engagement being found between 1-3 minutes, the median engagement time around 6 minutes, with engagement dropping off after 6 minutes.
-Studying engagement levels with instructor-present video, they found that engagement dropped off after 6-9 minutes, compared to 3-6 minutes with narrated presentations (Guo, Kim, and Rubin, 2014).
-Pi and Hong found that students who viewed video content with a length between 4-6 minutes had the best learning scores following their watching the video.
+Studying engagement levels with instructor-present videos, they found that engagement dropped off after 6-9 minutes, compared to 3-6 minutes with narrated presentations (Guo, Kim, and Rubin, 2014).
+Pi and Hong found that students who viewed video content with a length of between 4-6 minutes had the best learning scores following their watching the video.
 They also confirmed that mental fatigue begins at 10 minutes and seriously deteriorates after 22 minutes (Pi & Hong, 2016).
 Guo, Kim, and Rubin also found that students watching an instructor-present video in which the instructor was seated at a desk with a closer focus on their face engaged twice as long (6-12 minutes) than they did when they watched a lecture capture video (3-6 minutes).
 Both formats found engagement levels deteriorating after 12 minutes (Guo, Kim, & Rubin 2014).

 Regardless of how engaging and compelling the content is in a 50-minute video lecture, you can assume that students are going to struggle to consume this content, regardless of their interest or desire to succeed in your course.
 The best approach is to break these videos into smaller 8-10 minute videos.
 Not only will this increase the likelihood that students watch them to completion, but it will also help focus learning on one concept at a time.